Skip to main content

 Unicorn Eclipse Pro 2 dartboard

-The Unicorn Eclipse Pro 2 uses Unicorn’s Spider2 radial wiring, which is 30% thinner than conventional boards.
+The Eclipse Pro 2 uses Unicorn’s Spider2 radial wiring, which is 30% thinner than conventional boards.
 The reduction is most noticeable in the doubles and trebles segments.
+Grade A African sisal is used throughout, and a black circumference band around the board keeps the sisal fibres tightly packed in the main scoring areas.

-A black circumference band around the board keeps sisal fibres tightly packed in the main scoring areas.
+The bullseye is 14% larger and the 25 ring is 2% larger compared to standard boards, a consequence of the ultra-slim wiring rather than a design change.
 The Eclipse Pro 2 meets World Darts Federation specifications and is compatible with all Unicorn mounting systems, cabinets, and lighting.

 Key Features: